 As the video started gathering thousands of views, shares, and comments on Facebook and YouTube, the discussion centered on the racial slur the white student had hurled at Micah.
 The full story began to come out.
 Micah said the other student had been bullying him for months because of his race.
 In one instance, the boy told Micah that if he had kids, he should name them “Convict” and “Crackhead” because that’s all they’d ever grow up to be.
 He also showed Micah a video of himself shooting a shotgun, dedicated to “you, your mother, and your sister,” according to Yolanda.

 The video brought unwelcome attention to the Wake County Public School System — which, with more than 157,000 students, is the largest district in North Carolina and the 15th largest in the country.
-After Micah was suspended for 10 days over the incident while the white student’s punishment remained unclear, the local NAACP and other groups tried to rally support for Micah’s case.
+After Micah was suspended for 10 days over the incident while the white student's punishment remained unclear, the local NAACP joined other groups, like Mary Magdalene Ministries, in trying to rally support for Micah's case.
 About 100 students staged a protest the next Monday, and an online petition gathered nearly 40,000 signatures.
 National media swarmed.

 Racism and bullying aren’t new issues for schools, but educators nationwide have reported a worrying “Trump effect” on students’ behavior — like drawing graffiti of swastikas or chanting “build the wall” in the cafeteria — through the 2016 presidential campaign and after the election.
 While there’s no hard data on whether President Donald Trump’s often racially charged rhetoric has made the problem worse, schools have been forced to reckon with the intertwining issues of race and bullying in an atmosphere of growing anger and mistrust.